 - In another bowl, beat eggs, sugar and vanilla essence together for about 3 to 4 minutes or until the mixture is light and fluffy.

-- Gradually add half of the flour mix to the egg mixture and just beat until flour is mixed well, do not over-beat at this point.
+- Gradually add the flour mix to the egg mixture and just beat until flour is mixed well, do not over-beat at this point.

 - Add milk and beat only enough till the batter is combined.

-- Divide the batter into two equal portions.
+- Divide the batter into two roughly equal portions.

 - Add cocoa powder to one portion and similarly add 1 tablespoon flour to the other portion.
-Mix the add ons well.
+Beat with an electric mixer seperately until well combined.

-- Using spoons or ladles, pour 1 spoonful of vanilla batter in the centre of the prepared cake pan.
+- Using large spoons or ladles, pour 1 spoonful of vanilla batter in the centre of the prepared cake pan.
 Add a spoonful of chocolate batter right on top of the vanilla in the centre.
-Continue this process alternately till you have eventually used up the entire batch.
+Continue this process alternately till you have eventually used up the entire batter.

 - Bake for 50 minutes.
 Check by inserting a toothpick in the centre of the cake, if it comes out clean, remove the cake and let it cool down.

-- Serve plain or top off with cream and fruit
+- Serve plain or top off with icing sugar and fruit

 Notes